Plus500 is known as one of the leading brokers in the CFDs (Contracts for Differences) trading industry.

 Thought the company’s main operations are in Israel, they do have regulated entities in the UK, Cyprus and Australia which are regulated by the proper authorities governing the said places.

 Plus500’s parent company.
-Plus500 Ltd. is listed in the London Stock Exchange under the Alternative Investment Market category.
+Plus500 Ltd is listed on the Main Market of the London Stock Exchange.

 Plus500 offers several methods for traders to fund their accounts.